-Our aquacultured, easy to care for, Tricolor Goniastrea Coral is a brain coral also called by many a Favia coral.
-This one is an awesome purple, green, yellow color morph.
-The color's inject an impressive burst of color's, sure to command attention in any reef aquarium.
-It's ringed pigmentation patterns have a bright green leading growth edge.
-The inner corallite wall has a distinct dark purple that contrasts with the center corallite color and the upper corallite ridge color.
-This purple inner wall gives the coral a ringed appearance.
+The DFS Ultra Tricolor Goniastrea Coral is a brain coral also called by many a Favia coral.
+This one is an awesome color morph.
+The color's inject an impressive burst of color and attention to any reef aquarium.
+It's ringed pigmentation patterns along with the inner corallite wall contrasts with the center corallite color and the upper corallite ridge colors.
+The beautiful inner wall gives the coral a true ringed appearance.
 Corallite ridges are colored red while the inner corallite area is bright green.
 The red ridge coloration varies depending on the placement and lighting the coral receives.
 This red fluorescing pigment appears to be stimulated to fluoresce brighter with some green light illumination from LED's.
 The ridges appear more red under 10,000 to 14,000 K lighting.

 Aggressiveness This coral is semi-aggressive in temperament and will expand its sweeper tentacles at night well beyond the base.
 It is important to leave space between it and coral neighbours in the reef aquarium.